Z3BRO/Flipper-Zero-OFW-RGB/ReadMe.md

     <source media="(prefers-color-scheme: dark)" srcset="/.github/assets/dark_theme_banner.png">
     <source media="(prefers-color-scheme: light)" srcset="/.github/assets/light_theme_banner.png">
     <img
-        alt="A pixel art of a Dophin with text: Flipper Zero Official Repo" src="/.github/assets/light_theme_banner.png">
+        alt="A pixel art of a Dophin with text: Flipper Zero Unofficial Repo" src="/.github/assets/light_theme_banner.png">
 </picture>

-# Flipper Zero Firmware
+# Flipper Zero RGB Firmware

 - [Flipper Zero Official Website](https://flipperzero.one).
 A simple way to explain to your friends what Flipper Zero can do.
 - [Flipper Zero Firmware Update](https://update.flipperzero.one).
 Improvements for your dolphin: latest firmware releases, upgrade tools for PC and mobile devices.
+- [RGB Github Repo](https://github.com/Z3BRO/Flipper-Zero-RGB).
+All the information you could need about the Flipper Zero RGB mods.
 - [User Documentation](https://docs.flipperzero.one).
 Learn more about your dolphin: specs, usage guides, and anything you want to ask.

 # Contributing